turingschool/front-end-curriculum/projects/module-1/which-beyonce-group.md

 - All card object instances should be held in the *Deck* class
 - The Deck should have `cards`, `matchedCards`, and `selectedCards` as properties.
 The Deck should have the following methods: `shuffle`, `checkSelectedCards`, and `moveToMatched`.
 If you find a need for additional methods, write/use them!
 </section>

+- Create two files: `card.js` and `deck.js`
+- Build out both classes
+- Consider:
+  - What properties in the class should be dynamic, and which ones should be default?
+  - What will each method do?
+  - If you're not sure, look forward to future iterations to see when you might need it - it's okay to wait to define the method until you know how you need to use it!

 ### Iteration 2 - Rendering the Data Model